What are the advantages and disadvantages of an administration?

-The procedure has many benefits to directors, shareholders, and creditors – but it is important to understand all its implications.
+The procedure has many benefits to you as director, shareholders, and creditors – but it is important to understand all its implications.

 The process of Administration must achieve one of three statutory purposes.